 How old are your children and which grades are they attending……?

 I have three children, one 7 year old daughter in grade 2, one 10 year old son in grade 4 and my oldest daughter in grade 6.

-Describe your families’ journey though local school
+Please describe your families’ journey though local school

 All kids have been at the same school building since Kindergarten.
-My oldest started in April of KG1, and was totally mute for a full year at school (we had just come back from the USA and she had forgotten all her german).
+My oldest started in April of KG1, and was totally mute for a full year at school.
+We had just come back from the USA and she had forgotten all her German!
 We had plenty of support from teachers to help her.
 My son also had a few behavioural issues in KG (roughness and hitting), which we also dealt with in partnership with the teachers.
 The youngest went “early” into primary Grade 1 – again a process that was handled in partnership with the teacher.
-And now we are in discussions with the 6th grade teacher for the transition to secondary, school the so-called Übertrittsverfahren.
+And now we are in discussions with the 6th grade teacher for the transition to secondary school the so-called Übertrittsverfahren.

 What are particular challenges for Expat children and parents?

 For me, the main challenge is communication with school.